ebsen/homesteading/content/project/first-baptist-church.md

   source: false
 ---

-When we research a church, we look for a few general things:

-When we started looking for chuches in our area, we wanted to know a few simple things right up front:
+Our family started looking for a new church last summer.
+Very quickly, we determined that two pieces of information matter very much on a church website:

-- What do you believe?
+- What does the church (proclaim to) believe?
-- When is the worship service?
+- When is the service?

-So when we found a chuch we liked,

-We're hardly the only family that prefers to research a church a little before visiting (or even to find out when we _can_ visit), I offered to help them build one.
+For us, this information conveys the basics.
+So when we settled into a local Baptist church, I offered to make them their first website.

-Since finding the when and where church service is most important (for newcomers), I put that information front and center.
+Fresh from our experience researching churches, I put the when and where information front and center.
 Deeper information like the [belief statement](http://www.firstbaptistwhite.org/what-we-believe/) and [church history](http://www.firstbaptistwhite.org/history/) are available from the menu.
 Contact information is persistent throughout, helping to make sure you can reach out if needed.
-I also included an [events calendar](http://www.firstbaptistwhite.org/new-events/) and the ability to post [audio messages](http://www.firstbaptistwhite.org/messages/) when we host outside speakers.
+More recently, I included an [events calendar](http://www.firstbaptistwhite.org/new-events/) and the ability to post [audio messages](http://www.firstbaptistwhite.org/messages/) when we host outside speakers.

 Building the site with [Squarespace](//squarespace.com) made the project very simple.
 Most of the work was simply talking through the goals we wanted to achieve with the site and assembling the resulting content into a sensible, straightforward information architecture.
-Squarespace already included everything we wanted, like a map, event calendar, and audio player.
+Squarespace already includes all the features we wanted--like a map, event calendar, and audio player.

-We're a friendly church.
-I promise.
-If you're in the area, drop by!
+We're a friendly church, I promise.
+If you're in the Brookings area, drop by!